Travel.State.Gov > Intercountry Adoption > Country Information > Zambia Intercountry Adoption Information

 1. Choose a U.S.-Accredited or Approved Adoption Service Provider to Act as Your Primary Provider

 The first step in adopting a child from Zambia is to select an adoption service provider in the United States that has been accredited or approved to provide intercountry adoption services to U.S. citizens.
+This Agency must be a registered service provider with the Central Authority in Zambia.
 A primary provider must be identified in each Convention case and only accredited or approved adoption service providers may act as the primary provider in your case.
 Unless a public domestic authority is providing all adoption services in your case, a primary provider is required in every intercountry adoption case.
 Your primary provider is responsible for:

 Learn more about Agency Accreditation.

 Note: Prospective Adoption Service Providers can apply for authorization and recognition with the Central Authority in Zambia.

 2. Apply to USCIS to be Found Suitable and Eligible to Adopt